CaioContiG/caiocontig.github.io/_projects/3_project.md

 </p>
 </div>

 We propose a simple and effective trajectory planning framework that tackles the design, deployment, and reconfiguration of a communication backbone by reframing the problem of networked multi-agent motion planning as a manipulator motion planning problem.
 Our approach works for backbones of variable configurations both in terms of the number of robots present and the distance between each robot.

-In this project, which is current being developed, I am mainly responsible to set up the simulation, real tests and conduct the experimentation for validation of the algorithm.
 We are using the [Hero](https://verlab.github.io/hero_common/) platform to conduct the experimentation.
 Paper is on works.